 Contact the writer: firstname.lastname@example.org

 Even after three decades as a reporter at the Standard-Speaker, Kent Jackson still enjoys meeting people, learning more about the community and sharing stories with readers.
 He currently covers schools but has reported on local government, health, police and the environment.
 Regularly, he writes about outdoor sports, wildlife and conservation for the Wildlife page on Sundays.
-Reach him at email@example.com.
+Contact: 570-455-3636; email@example.com